anderson-aristotle/js-function-context-this/README.md

 Constructors are very similar to Ruby class constructors, in that they represent proper nouns within our application.
-Therefore they should follow the convention of capitalized names:
+Therefore they should follow the convention of capitalized names.

 ```js
 const Planet = function (color, name) {